NSLS-II/aps-trial/README.md

     dispatcher.start()  # blocks forever
     ```

 3. Take data interactively.
-Documents will be published.
+Documents will be saved to the databroker for access
+   later *and* published via 0MQ for immediate analysis.

     ```
     %run collect.py